zhuohuangai/SharpDRO/README.md

 ### Acknowledgement
 Some of the codes are depend on [Distributionally Robust Neural Networks for Group Shifts: On the Importance of Regularization for Worst-Case Generalization](https://github.com/kohpangwei/group_DRO).
- Appreciate their contributions!
+ Appreciate their contributions.

 ### Reference
-If you find this code helpful, please consider cite our paper, thanks a lot!
+If you find this code helpful, please consider cite our paper, thanks!

 ```
 @article{huang2023robust,